mkrcah/souhrnne-hlaseni/README.md

 and generates an XML report which can be [uploaded to Ministry of Finance]( https://adisspr.mfcr.cz/dpr/adis/idpr_epo/epo2/uvod/vstup_expert.faces)

-# Supported use cases
+# Features
 - summing up 2+ invoices for the same client
 - generating lines for multiple clients
 - proper numerical rounding of the line total

-# Unsupported use cases
+- exits  if no invoices found

+# NOT supported
 - using supply code ("kod plneni") other than 3
-- having tens of clients, leading to multipage report
+- having more than 21 clients, leading to multipage report
-- credit nootes
+- credit notes

 ### How to run